 Monitoring and Observability

-ADK agents deployed to Vertex AI Agent Engine automatically integrate with Google Cloud’s operations suite — Cloud Logging, Cloud Monitoring, and Cloud Trace.
+ADK agents deployed to Agent Runtime automatically integrate with Google Cloud’s operations suite: Cloud Logging, Cloud Monitoring, and Cloud Trace.
 Agent invocations, tool calls, latency, and errors are captured without additional instrumentation.
 OpenTelemetry traces are generated natively.

 LangChain offers LangSmith as a dedicated observability platform for tracing, evaluating, and debugging LLM applications.
 LangSmith provides detailed trace views of chain executions, prompt-response pairs, and tool invocations.
 It is a hosted service with its own authentication and pricing.
 Teams that need observability within their existing infrastructure (Datadog, New Relic, Grafana) must build custom integrations.